 Hi everyone, as you can well see, I haven’t had a chance to post to this blog for the past month.
 I am helping a client with a very cool book project that I will write about soon.
 I thought though that I would ask YOU a question in the meantime.
 I have written about the importance of backing up both your images and your Lightroom catalog, to one or more external hard drives and/or an online backup service.
 So the question is, if you use an online backup service, which do you use and why?
 What does it cost, how much storage space do you get, and how easy is it to regularly back up your work?
 Please share […more]

 (Updated 7/21/11) A reader pointed out recently that I have never written a post on the topic of doing backups — both backing up your Lightroom catalog and your images.
 I was surprised by this since I agree it is a very, very important topic.
 I checked back through the archives, and indeed, he was right.
 Have you ever thought (as I did today) that you would burst into tears or have to break open a bottle (before noon!) if you lost Lightroom work you did or images you captured?
 If so, you are going too long between backups.
-Let’s first go back to my public library analogy for Lightroom: if the stacks of books burned down but the card […more]
+Let’s first go back to a public library analogy for Lightroom: if the stacks of books burned down but the card or […more]

 You may be using a lot more hard drive space with Lightroom than you need to be.
 There are three major opportunity areas: catalog backups, 1:1 previews, and deleting rejects.
 Catalog Backups My Lightroom catalog is about 500 MB.
 (To see how large yours is, go to Edit>Catalog Settings on the PC, or Lightroom>Catalog Settings on the Mac.
 The size is listed on the General tab.)
 If I do a catalog backup once a week, that is 26 GB of catalog copies that I am adding to my hard drive every year.
 If I do a backup every day, that is 182 GB per year!
 It is important, therefore, to go in and clean out old backups.
 I like […more]